Find Grad Schools

 36 Yearly Graduations

 The 9th most popular school in the country for education majors who are seeking their graduate certificate is Auburn University.
 Each year, around 30,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,080 per year, while in-state graduate students, on average, pay $10,080 per year.
-For the 2020-2021 academic year, 36 graduate certificates were handed out to education majors at Auburn.
-Around 22% of these students were from an underrepresented racial-ethnic group, and 58% were women.
+The average in-state tuition for full-time undergraduates is $10,392 per year, while in-state graduate students, on average, pay $10,386 per year.
+During the most recent year for which we have data, 36 people received their graduate certificate in education from Auburn.
+Of these students, 69% were women and 21% were members of underrepresented racial-ethnic groups.

 #11